vilaj46/next-netlify-template/pages/about-us.md

 ---
-main_image: /img/nightTimePorch.jpg
+mainImage: /img/nightTimePorch.jpg
-page_title: About Us
+pageTitle: About Us
-post_body: Body for the about us page.
+postBody: Body for the about us page.
 slug: about-us
 custom_text: Custom Text
 ---